bcosca/fatfree/SECURITY.md

 ## Reporting a Vulnerability

-Please report security issues to <email>
+In case you've found something that should be treated carefully, please report security issues to <ikkez0n3@gmail.com>